 Getting to know your professor makes you more comfortable with that person and therefore more likely to ask for help.
-It also might help you to ask questions about the various assignments or discuss a paper idea.
-In this course, you get 2.5% of your grade for coming one time before Week 9 to office hours.
+It also might help for you to ask questions about the various assignments or discuss a paper idea.
+In this course, you get 5% of your grade for coming one time before Week 9 to the office hours of either instructor.